January 6, 2004 - The Lower Manhattan Development Corporation announces its choice of "Reflecting Absence" by Israeli-born architect Michael Arad.

 August 3, 2010 - New York Mayor Michael Bloomberg speaks in favor of the center, that blocking the center would be an affront to religious freedom.

-September 21, 2011 - The Park51 Islamic community center opens with the debut of NYChildren, a photography exhibit showcasing the portraits of New York City children originating from over 160 countries.
+September 21, 2011 - A small section of the planned Park51 center opens with the debut of NYChildren, a photography exhibit showcasing the portraits of New York City children originating from over 160 countries.